justVladislav/ProbePioneer/README.md

 To build your project using the terminal, follow these steps:

 **1. Create a Build Directory:**
 Open your terminal and navigate to the root directory of your project.
-Then, create a build directory using the following command: **mkdir build**
+Then, create a build directory using the following command: **mkdir build.**

-**2. Move into the newly created build directory: cd build**
+**2. Move into the newly created build directory: cd build.**

 **3. Once inside the build directory, execute CMake to generate the necessary build files.
-Replace <path_to_source> with the path to your project's source code: cmake <path_to_source>**
+Replace <path_to_source> with the path to your project's source code: cmake <path_to_source>.**

 **4. After running CMake, initiate the build process using a build tool (like make on Unix or msbuild on Windows).
-Use the following command: cmake --build**
+Use the following command: cmake --build.**

-**5. If your project generates an executable, you can run it from the terminal using: ./your_executable_name** Replace your_executable_name with the name of the executable generated during the build process.
+**5. If your project generates an executable, you can run it from the terminal using: ./your_executable_name.**
+Replace your_executable_name with the name of the executable generated during the build process.

 ## Usage